 Students who were previously enrolled at the BAC, who were in good academic standing when they left, and wish to return after being away for more than four consecutive semesters are required to reactivate.
-If a student wishes to re-enter a BAC program after 5 or more years of absence, s/he must meet with a Dean of School or Education Director in order to determine what courses will be counted toward degree completion.
+If a student wishes to re-enter a BAC program after 5 or more semesters of absence, s/he must meet with the Dean of Advising Services in order to determine what courses will be counted toward degree completion.
 Reactivating students fill out the Application for Admission, although the supporting documents are not required.
 There is a \$150 reactivation fee.
 Reactivating students do not pay the \$50 application fee, but are required to fulfill any curricular changes that have been implemented since their original semester of matriculation.